leontristain/modnotes/windhelm/guidelines.md

 If you absolutely need to, it's probably okay to disable some objects, but try not to disable anything important, and only when absolutely necessary.

+The concern here is creating a conflicting situation with another addon which may want to do the same thing.
+If you want to move object X to location Y while another addon want to move object X to location Z, only one will win and the result may look visually jarring, so it's good to discourage this for all addons.
+With disables, the result can only mean the object disappears, so it's less of a problem, but purely additive changes is best.

 If you feel a strong need to move or disable important objects, please reach out to me and we can have a chat.
 I might be able to do it as a base mod update.

 ### ONLY use NAVCUT boxes to manage navmesh.